kristianmandrup/controll/README.md

 # Controll

 Some nice and nifty utilities to help you manage complex controller logic.

+## Requirements

+This gem is designed for Rails 3+ and currently only supports (has been tested with)  Ruby 1.9+.
+The gem is under development but stable releases will be pushed to rubygems.
+Note that older versions may not support the same API described in the README.
+Go back in history and/or browse the code for that specific version.

+Enjoy :)

 ## Background

-This gem contains logic extracted from my `oauth_assist` gem/engine which again was a response to this article [oauth pure tutorial](http://www.communityguides.eu/articles/16).
+This gem contains logic extracted from my [oauth_assist](https://github.com/kristianmandrup/oauth_assist) gem (and engine) which was a response to this article [oauth pure tutorial](http://www.communityguides.eu/articles/16).

+Note that the *oauth_assist* gem is not yet fully functional and done, as it "awaits" a stable release of this gem.
+Please feel free to help out in this effort!

 ## Justification

-As you can see, the following `#create` REST action is a nightmare of complexity and flow control leading to various different flash messages and redirect/render depending on various outcomes... there MUST be a better way!
+As you can see, the following `#create` REST action is a nightmare of complexity and flow control leading to various different flash messages and redirect/render depending on various outcomes...

+Then I naturally thought: *There MUST be a better way!*

 ```ruby
 def create